identity-box/identity-box/workspaces/idservice/README.md

 The command above applies when you run idservice out of the monorepo itself.
 If you follow the standard installation, please follow the instructions below.

+> Please, make sure you use your own unique telepath channel when your queuing service is set to `https://idbox-queue.now.sh` (the default).
+Otherwise, you may have troubles to understand what's actually going on.
+In particular, the provided `telepath.config` should only be use with you own local queuing service.

 ## Usage

 To directly run the service, use: